-The main type annotations are @BoolVal, @IntVal, @DoubleVal, and @StringVal.
+The main type annotations are @BoolVal, @IntVal, @IntRange, @DoubleVal, and @StringVal.
 An additional type annotation is @ArrayLen.

-Each type annotation takes as an argument a set of values.
-The main annotations mean is that at run time, the expression evaluates to one of the values.
+Each Val type annotation takes as an argument a set of values, and its meaning is that at run time, the expression evaluates to one of the values.
 For example, an expression of type @StringVal("a", "b") evaluates to one of the values "a", "b", or null.
-The set is limited to 10 entries; if a variable could be more than 10 different values, its type becomes @UnknownVal instead.
+The set is limited to 10 entries; if a variable could be more than 10 different values, the Constant Value Checker gives up and its type becomes @IntRange for integral types and @UnknownVal for all other types.
 The @ArrayLen annotation means that at run time, the expression evaluates to an array whose length is one of the annotation's arguments.